TuanYi/LombScargle/README.md

 [kernel]：modules for data import, LombScargle, and other useful tools.

-[look.nb]: notebook that demonstrate how to use the tools to find the periodicity of a given lightcurve.
+[look.nb]: notebook that demonstrates how to use the tools to find the periodicity of a given light curve.

 [results]: you can export any results you want in this folder